 No; Hector does not accept Helen's transgressive invitation to join her in the thalamos.
 You knew he wouldn't.
 Before returning to the battle, he goes back to his own house.
 But Andromache is not there.
 Standing ep'oudon, on the threshold, he demands an answer from the housewomen: "C'mon!
 Tell me the truth".
-He wonders if she has gone to visit her sisters-in-law, or to the Temple of Athene, with all the other well-haired (would our Holy Father have described them as capillary?) women, to propitiate the goddess (in fact, she had gone, with chaperon and child, to a vantage point to watch the battle).
+He wonders if she has gone to visit her sisters-in-law, or to the Temple of Athene, with all the other well-haired women, to propitiate the goddess (in fact, she had gone, with chaperon and child, to a vantage point to watch the battle).

 The third and final Episode will bring us up to S Ambrose.